-Export functions: These controls specify the format and contents of exported function data files.
+Function data format: These controls specify the format and contents of exported function data files.

-- Attribute values: specifies the format of attribute values, which can be either text strings or ordinal numbers starting at 0 (base 0) or 1 (base 1). - Rules: export all or only entered decision rules.

-- Interval format specifies the format of function values, which are in general intervals.
-Possible formats are:

-- from:to, from and to separated by the TAB character, or using interval symbols '', '>=', '<=' and ':'.
+- Attribute values: specifies the format of attribute values, which can be either text strings or ordinal numbers starting at 0 (base 0) or 1 (base 1). - Rules: export all or only entered decision rules. - Interval format specifies the format of function values, which are in general intervals.
+Possible formats are: - o from:to, - o from and to separated by the TAB character, or - using interval symbols '', '>=', '<=' and ':'.